-Expected start date: As soon as possible
+Expected Interview date: To be confirmed Expected start date: As soon as possible

 The School of Life Sciences at the University of Sussex is at the forefront of research in the UK.
-In the recent Research Excellence Framework assessment (REF 2021), 100% of our Impact cases in Biological Sciences and Chemistry were rated as world-leading or internationally excellent.
+In the recent Research Excellence Framework assessment (REF 2021) 100% of our Impact cases in Biological Sciences and Chemistry were rated as world-leading or internationally excellent.
 The School has received substantial recent University investment and is embarking on an exciting and extensive, muti-million pound refurbishment and improvement project.

-We wish to appoint a Lecturer B in Biochemistry and Biomedicine (Education and Scholarship).
+The Department of Biochemistry and Biomedicine is looking to appoint a Lecturer or Senior Lecturer (Education and Scholarship) in Immunology.

-The successful candidates will be committed to the delivery of high-quality teaching in the broad areas of Biochemistry, Molecular and Cellular Biology, and Translational Biomedicine.
+The successful candidates will be committed to the delivery of high-quality teaching in the broad areas of Immunology, Biochemistry, Molecular and Cellular Biology, and Biomedicine.
 They will be key members of the teaching team, designing and delivering high quality teaching across our degrees.

-Candidates should hold a PhD in Biochemistry, Molecular Biology or related discipline.
-A strong motivation to educate and inspire students on core Biochemistry and Biomedicine topics using a variety of teaching and assessment approaches is essential.
+Candidates should hold a PhD in Immunology, Biochemistry, Molecular Biology or related discipline.
+A strong motivation to educate and inspire students on Immunology and core Biochemistry and Biomedicine topics using a variety of teaching and assessment approaches is essential.
 You will have a rigorous, enthusiastic and collegiate approach to all aspects of student education, excellent communication and interpersonal skills, and the ability to use technology effectively and innovatively.